 Fetch from SFDC, MDA, or Data Spaces

 Navigate to Rules Engine > RULES LIST tab > +RULE.
-The Edit Rule screen will be displayed.
+The Create Rule screen is displayed.

-Click NEXT.
-You will be navigated to the Edit Rule screen.
+- Click NEXT.
+You are navigated to the Setup Rule screen.

 Enter the Task Name, Task Description, and Output Dataset Name.